Play Dead (2022 film): Production

 In May 2022, it was announced Voltage Pictures would be pre-selling the film to buyers at the Cannes Film Festival.

 Reception

-Critical response

 Phil Hoad of The Guardian gave the film three out of five stars, praising the performances of Madison and particularly O'Connell's, stating that "Play Dead benefits most from O’Connell’s astute turn as the sharpest tailored killer since Patrick Bateman going about his business with a grim sang-froid and scarily controlled violence at the slab.
-It’s a terrible advert for organ donation but a compact and resourceful thriller.
+It’s a terrible advert for organ donation but a compact and resourceful thriller."